 10 Secrets for Growing Tomatoes

-There are a few key requirements when it comes to growing tomatoes successfully and once you have these down you’ll have no problems growing tomatoes – here’s our guide to 10 tomato growing secrets!
+There are a few key requirements when it comes to growing tomatoes successfully and once you have these down you’ll have no problems growing tomatoes – here’s our guide and 10 secrets to growing awesome tomatoes.

 Tomato Growing Secret 1: Tomatoes Need Light

-Growing tomatoes requires a lot of light.
+Our first secret to growing tomatoes requires a lot of light.
 During winter in the UK, sunlight is not sufficient to grow and ripen your tomatoes.
 Tomatoes require large amounts of sunlight, especially in their early stages of growth.
 You’ll need to try and get 10-12 hours of artificial light to a young tomato plant to allow it to grow rapidly.
-Once it starts to mature then a greenhouse (this mini greenhouse is awesome!) will help it grow further and produce fruit.
+Once it starts to mature then a greenhouse (read our mini greenhouse guide here) will help it grow further and produce fruit.
 You can start tomatoes off inside and move them outside for the summer season.

 You won’t need artificial light if you’re growing tomatoes in a greenhouse, just remember to water them as they can dry out quite quickly, especially when they are fruiting.